cheddar-me/pecorino/README.md

 Check out the inline YARD documentation for more options.
 Do take note of the differences between `fillup()` and `fillup_conditionally` as you might want to pick one or the other depending on your use case.

-## Cleaning out stale locks from the database
+## Cleaning out stale buckets and blocks from the database

 We recommend running the following bit of code every couple of hours (via cron or similar) to delete the stale blocks and leaky buckets from the system: